FudanDISC/ReForm-Eval/models/complete_model_usage.md

 **Note: Some models require additional forward_likelihood function, please refer to `Likelihood-based Black-Box Evaluation` in [Create Your Own Model Interface](#create-your-own-model-interface)**

-We only list some models as examples.
-For the remaining existing models, please refer to the Complete Model Usage.

 #### BLIP-2 + InstructBLIP
 ```bash
 # BLIP-2 flant5